mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Define what happens to money flows around the time of closing

 I didn't realize until late in the process that there's a lot of ambiguity around who's entitled to certain money that's flowing in and out of the business around the time of the closing.
-The buyer and I were able to find amicable resolutions to all these questions, but I wish I'd thought about them earlier:

 - How do you split bills for services that straddle the closing (e.g., a monthly bill that's charged a week after closing)?
-- What happens to funds in sales platform accounts that haven't yet transferred to the bank?
+- What happens to money in PayPal or Shopify that hasn't yet transferred to the bank?
-- Who pays when a customer purchases before closing but request a refund after closing?
+- Who pays when a customer purchases before closing but requests a refund after closing?
 - Who receives revenue from sales on closing day?
 - Who pays employees for work on closing day?
 - Who pays fees associated with closing (e.g., escrow fees)?

+The buyer and I were able to find amicable resolutions to all these questions, but I wish we had defined them more explicitly in the closing contract.

-### In the transition agreement, weigh calendar days higher than work hours
+### In the transition agreement, value calendar days more than work hours

 Most acquisitions have terms around how much work the seller agrees to do after the sale to help the buyer with the post-close transition.